 Discover the opulence of the Bavarian monarchy at the Nymphenburg Palace

-Once the Summer residence of the Bavarian monarchs, the Nymphenburg Palace is one of the most visited spots in Munich and I suspect this is partly related to King Ludwig II of Bavaria, who was born there in 1845.
+Once the Summer residence of the Bavarian monarchs, the Nymphenburg Palace is one of the most visited spots in Munich, and I suspect this is partly related to King Ludwig II of Bavaria, who was born there in 1845.

 Often referred to as “Mad King Ludwig”, due to his eccentric behavior and tastes, Ludwig II of Bavaria is generally known for having built the Neuschwanstein Castle.
 Perched atop a steep rock, Neuschwanstein inspired Disney’s Sleeping Beauty castle.
 The day trip from Munich to Neuschwanstein Castle is one of the most popular tours from the Bavaria capital.
 King Ludwig II of Bavaria epitomizes the Romantic spirit, which emphasized intense emotions and led to a revival of the Medieval age.

-Like with the Munich Residenz, you can decide whether you want to focus on the external architecture, admiring the perfect proportions of the Palace and strolling in the manicured gardens, or also visit the 20 lavishly decorated rooms.
+Like with the Munich Residenz, you can decide whether to focus on the external architecture, admiring the perfect proportions of the Palace and strolling in the manicured gardens, or also visit the 20 lavishly decorated rooms.

 If you like classical music, you may want to attend an evening concert at the Nymphenburg Palace, where Mozart performed as a child.